alibaba-damo-academy/MUSE/README.md

 ```
 Move the customized model to `./models/` and register it in `./models/__init__.py`, `linear_knn_eval.py`, and `finetuning_eval.py`.

-The `./models/dino_vit.py` is an good example.
+The `./models/dino_vit.py` is a good example.
 Please refer to the `./models/dino_vit.py` for more details.

 ## Evaluation